-Get in the right gear.
+Get in the right gear, learn how to choose the best gear to wheelie in on a mountain bike.
 Choose a low to medium gear depending on your leg strength.
 Find the right medium so you can keep pedaling comfortably after doing a wheelie.
 If the gear is too low you will pedal from 2 o’clock to 5 o’clock too quickly and you won’t get the power you need.

 Just the opposite is true if the gear is too high, your pedaling will be too slow and difficult from two to five o’clock.
 As you lift up the front wheel you won’t be able to pedal through as easily in order to maintain the wheelie.